maxmueller7/terazo-int/README.md

 ## Advanced Types:

 When designing the app, I wanted to tie together Factories and Warehouse somehow becuase they are very similar data objects.
 I knew that doing so would allow me to keep a DRY codebase.
-This wasn't possibly without learning about [advanced types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).

 ## Material UI:

 I chose to use Material UI since this is the company's preferred styling library.
 I took this opportunity to learn a few of its features.
-I previously used Material UI for a Miami-Dade County project a few years back.

 ## useReducer and Context:

 I also took this opporunity to play with useReducer and useContext hooks and createContext.
-I haven't done so professionally yet.
+I've mostly used Redux professionally.
 I kept the CapitalEquipmentPage as a class component on purpose to see how using the context there would differ than a function component.

 ## Heroku: